PyCQA/bandit/doc/source/config.rst

 Also you can configure bandit via
 `pyproject.toml <https://www.python.org/dev/peps/pep-0518/>`_ file.
 In this
-case you should explicitly specify path to configvia `-s` too.File example:
+case you would explicitly specify the path to configuration via `-s` too.
+For example:

 .. code-block:: python
     [tool.bandit.profiles.test_1]